okpy/jassign/docs/notebook-format.md

-# Creating Notebooks with Embedded Tests
+# Notebook Assignments with Embedded Solutions and Tests

 The following specification for embedding tests into a Jupyter notebook has the following characteristics: